 VERY IMPORTANT: If you have excessive bleeding or pain, call your surgeon at (415) 780-1515.
-You can reach us day or night by calling the normal office line.
+You can reach them day or night by calling the normal office line.

-YOUR FIRST 24 HOURS : If you are going home, someone must drive you because you have been sedated.
-A caregiver should stay overnight with you as well.
-If you are going choose to go to a postoperative center, they will provide transportation.
+YOUR FIRST 24 HOURS: If you are going home, a family member or friend must drive you because you have been sedated.
+Someone should stay overnight with you.
+If you choose to go to a postoperative center, they will provide transportation.
 If you have any questions, please ask one of our nursing staff.

-DRESSINGS : Keep your dressings as clean and dry as possible.
-Do not remove them until your surgeon tells you to do so.
+DRESSINGS: Keep your dressings as clean and dry as possible.
+Do not remove them until instructed to do so.

-ACTIVITY : Take it easy and pamper yourself.
+ACTIVITY: Take it easy and pamper yourself.
 Try to avoid any straining.
-You may go to the bathroom, sit and watch TV, etc., but, no matter how good you feel, do not do activities that require a lot of physical activity or effort, such as cleaning the house.!
-We do not want you to bleed and cause any more swelling and bruising than what is normal with surgery recovery.
+You may go to the bathroom, sit and watch TV, etc., but NO MATTER HOW GOOD YOU FEEL, DO NOT CLEAN THE HOUSE, REARRANGE THE ATTIC, ETC.!
+We do not want you to bleed and cause any more swelling and bruising than is unavoidable.

-ICE PACKS : Cold or ice packs can help to reduce swelling, bruising, and pain.
+ICE PACKS: Cold or ice packs help to reduce swelling, bruising, and pain.
 Use frozen peas in the package or crush ice cubes and put them ice into a zip-lock bag.
 This should help, not hurt.
-If the ice feels uncomfortable, do not use it as often.
-Before putting the ice against your skin, wrap the ice in a cloth.
-You can check the temperature on the back of your hand before placing it on; sometimes you can inadvertently hurt yourself if you don’t check the temperature before placing it on your skin the affected area.
+If the ice feels uncomfortable, don’t use it as often.
+Before placing a cold pack against your skin, put a cloth between your skin and the ice.
+Also, check the temperature on the back of your hand before placing it on the area you were operated on; sometimes you can inadvertently hurt your skin if you don’t check the temperature before placing it on the affected area.

-SHOWERING : Do not shower until after your first post-op visit with your surgeon.
-They will remove your dressings, inspect the surgical area, and tell you if you can shower.
+SHOWERING: Do not shower until after your first post-op visit with your surgeon.
+They will take down your dressing, inspect the surgical area, and give you the go ahead to begin showering.
 Until that time, you can have a sponge bath or use baby wipes to keep clean.

-DIET : If you have any postoperative nausea, carbonated sodas and dry crackers may settle the stomach.
-If nausea is severe, you can use the post-op anti-nausea medications prescribed.
+DIET: If you have any postoperative nausea, carbonated sodas and dry crackers may settle the stomach.
+If nausea is severe, use the post-op anti-nausea medications prescribed.
 If you feel good, start with liquids and bland foods, and if those are well tolerated, progress to a regular diet.
 It is important that you avoid salt (sodium) during your recovery.
 Salt will increase swelling and may prolong your recovery.
 Click here for a list of low-sodium meal choices.

-ALCOHOL : Alcohol dilates the blood vessels and can increase postoperative bleeding.
-Don’t drink until you have stopped taking prescription pain pills, as the combination of pain pills and alcohol can be dangerous.
+ALCOHOL: Alcohol dilates the blood vessels and could increase postoperative bleeding.
+Don’t drink until you have stopped taking prescription pain pills.
+The combination of pain pills and alcohol can be dangerous.
 Wait at least one week to drink alcohol after surgery.

 7 days after top surgery